Bashir Goobe

-Bashir Mohamed Jama "Goobe" (Bashiir Maxamed Jama Keynan, بشير محمد جامع) is a politician and former Somali Armed Forces officer.
+Bashir Mohamed Jama Goobe (Bashiir Maxamed Jama Keynan Goobe, بشير محمد جامع) is a politician and former Somali Armed Forces officer.
 He is currently the Director-General of the Somali Agency for Construction and Development.
 He served twice as the Chief of the Somali Custodial Corps and also served as the Director of the National Intelligence and Security Agency from 2013 to 2014.
 He received the highest rank of Lieutenant General and served as the only Lieutenant General since the former Prime Minister Mohamed Ali Samatar retired in 1991.